Data for Democracy

 Mapping and Measuring Disparities in Connecticut

 Data is essential for monitoring racial disparities and identifying patterns of inequity.
 In the US, gaps between Black and White communities reflect a legacy of discriminatory policies.
 A growing number of data tools seek to provide insight into the impact of that discrimination in order to create policies that can reduce its impact.
-The Structural Racism and Discrimination (SRD) Index, the first national, place-based, community-informed tool of its kind, shows the impact of discrimination on key areas such as housing, healthcare, and incarceration (presented by Debarchana Gosh, Professor and Director of Graduate Studies, Geography, Sustainability, Community, and Urban Studies at UConn).
+The Structural Racism and Discrimination (SRD) Index, the first national, place-based, community-informed tool of its kind, shows the impact of discrimination on key areas such as housing, healthcare, and incarceration (presented by Debarchana Ghosh, Professor and Director of Graduate Studies, Geography, Sustainability, Community, and Urban Studies at UConn).
 Participants will also learn about Connecticut’s Juvenile Justice Equity Dashboard from Kevin Neary (Policy Development Coordinator, CT Office of Policy and Management) and Paul Klee (Researcher, Tow Youth Justice Institute) and how it can be used to shape policy and program interventions.

 Federal Data Challenges and Changes